 I have used several different playpens for my newbies but the technique is always the same: look but don't touch.
 After the confinement period of approximately a week, provide the newbies with an opening from the playpen to venture out at their leisure.
-They will stay close to the playpen and maintain a safe distance from the Flockers initially, but eventually they will become comfortable mingling freely.
+They will stay close to the playpen and maintain a safe distance from the flock initially, but eventually they will become comfortable and begin mingling freely.

-These three, 8 week old bantam, Cochin Frizzles were the first addition to my existing flock.
-The pen was a rudimentary chicken wire and tomato stake enclosure that I put near the run (note the Flockers in the background).
-It is vital to provide the newbies with water and feed in the playpen.
+The following are a few of the Playpens I have used over time.
+These Bantam Cochin Frizzles were the first addition to my original flock.
+The pen was a rudimentary chicken wire and tomato stake enclosure that I put near the run.
+Obviously, water and feed should be made available to the birds in the playpen at all times.

 Here are Monica, Rachael and Phoebe in the new chicken tractor my husband built.

 With the construction of my new coop completed, I put a temporary playpen in the corner, which can be removed easily.
-This is the ideal set-up for the Playpen Method as the newbies are trained to know that this coop is home and they will always return to it at dusk.
+This is the ideal set-up for the Playpen Method as the newbies are trained to know that the coop is home and they will always return to it at dusk.

 This shows the removable top of the playpen in the Little Deuce Coop.

-Newbies whose playpen is NOT in the coop, are put in the playpen every morning and returned to the brooder at night until I'm certain they're reasonably comfortable with the Flockers.
-It's a little tricky to get them to undersand the concept of going into the coop at night, however, as they have not been trained to the coop yet.
+Newbies whose playpen is NOT in the coop, are put in the playpen every morning and returned to the brooder at night until I'm certain they're reasonably comfortable with the flock.
+It's a little tricky to get them to understand the concept of going into the coop at night, however, as they have not been trained to the coop yet.
 When they are placed into the coop full-time, they will be confined to the coop itself for a week or so in order to reinforce the new bedtime routine.
 Again, close off the nest boxes as described above to discourage sleeping and pooping in them.